msv-lab/llm-play/README.md

     llm-play --prompt *.md --output samples

-When the argument of `--prompt` is a directory, all `*.md` files are loaded from this directory non-recursively.
+[WIP] When the argument of `--prompt` is a directory, all `*.md` files are loaded from this directory non-recursively.

 If the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its label.
 When a query is supplied through stdin or as a command-line argument, the label is empty.